Although it is often written that the King Fuʾād Edition fixed

 but in Giza.

-"Reprints" by foreign countries (like the Chinese one of KFE I ‒ without the dedication to the King) ‒
+"Reprints" by foreign countries like China (of KFE I ‒ without the dedication to the King) ‒

 and the Kazach (1960)